ibm-cloud-docs/containers/ts-storage-object-pvc-pod-fail-secret.md

 When you create your PVC or deploy a pod that mounts the PVC, the creation or deployment fails.
 {: tsSymptoms}

-Example error message for a PVC creation failure.
+Example error message for a PVC creation failure:

 ```sh
 can't get credentials: can't get secret tsecret-key: secrets "secret-key" not found
 ```
 {: screen}

-Example error message for a pod creation failure.
+Example error message for a pod creation failure:

 ```sh
 persistentvolumeclaim "pvc-3" not found (repeated 3 times)